-Present the ID cards from both your primary insurance plan and MHBP at the pharmacy.
-Instruct the pharmacy to submit to your primary plan first.

-If able, the pharmacy will electronically submit claims to both your primary and secondary plans, and the pharmacist will tell you if you have any remaining balance to pay.
+- 1. Present the ID cards from both your primary insurance plan and MHBP at the pharmacy.
+Instruct the pharmacy to submit to your primary plan first. - 2.
+If able, the pharmacy will electronically submit claims to both your primary and secondary plans, and the pharmacist will tell you if you have any remaining balance to pay. - 3.
 If the pharmacy cannot electronically submit the secondary (MHBP) claim, pay any copay/coinsurance required by the primary insurance, then manually submit your claim for MHBP benefits.
 Mail your pharmacy receipt to CVS/caremark for any secondary benefit that may be payable.
 Submit claims to CVS/caremark, PO Box 52136, Phoenix, AZ 85072-2136.

 In order to receive MHBP's Network pharmacy benefit, you must use a Network pharmacy.
+Otherwise, Non-network pharmacy benefits will apply.

-If your primary plan does not provide for electronic claims handling, purchase your prescription from the pharmacy and submit the bill to your primary plan.
-When the primary plan has made payment, submit the claim and the primary plan's Explanation of Benefits (EOB) to CVS/caremark for any secondary benefit that may be payable.
+If your primary plan does not provide for electronic claims handling, purchase your prescription from the pharmacy and submit a claim to your primary plan.
+When the primary plan has made payment, submit the claim and the primary plan's Explanation of Benefit (EOB) to CVS/caremark for any secondary benefit that may be payable.
 Submit claims to CVS/caremark, PO Box 52136, Phoenix, AZ 85072-2136.